 Broadcast on the 24th of December 1977, it’s fair to say that they don’t make them like this anymore.
-It’s completely studio-bound and at times places characters, via the wonder of CSO, in front of illustrated backdrops.
+This production of A Christmas Carol is completely studio-bound and at times places characters, via the wonder of CSO, in front of illustrated backdrops.
 For some, this artificiality might be an issue but I feel that the non-naturalistic moments are strengths not weakness.

-One of the main pluses of this production is the quality of Elaine Morgan’s adaptation.
-Dickens’ novella wasn’t particularly long and she was able to compress it down quite comfortably to just under an hour.
-Everything of note from the original story (including much of the dialogue) has been retained and it’s interesting that the likes of Ignorance and Want (often removed from adaptations) are present and correct.
+One of the main pluses of the production is the quality of Elaine Morgan’s adaptation.
+Since Dickens’ novella isn’t particularly long, Morgan was able to compress it down quite comfortably to just under an hour.
+Everything of note from the original story (including much of the dialogue) has been retained and it’s interesting that the likes of Ignorance and Want (often removed from other adaptations) are present and correct.

-Michael Horden, an actor who always seemed to play bemused and vague characters, is excellent as Scrooge – although since he lacks bite and arrogance he’s better as the story proceeds (especially when Scrooge is finally presented as a humble and chastised man).
+Michael Hordern, an actor who always seemed to play bemused and vague characters, makes for a very decent Scrooge – although since he lacks bite and arrogance, Hordern’s better as the story proceeds (especially when Scrooge is finally presented to us as a humble and chastised man).

 John Le Mesurier only has a few minutes to make an impression as Jacob Marley, but he certainly does.
-His scenes with Horden were complicated by the fact that both weren’t on set at the same time (Marley, as befits a ghost, was only ever seen as an insubstantial presence).
-This isn’t really a problem though, since both actors had such good timing they were able to make it work.
+His scenes with Hordern were complicated by the fact that both weren’t on set at the same time (Marley, as befits a ghost, is only ever seen as an insubstantial presence).
+This isn’t really a problem though, as both actors had such good timing they were able to make their scenes ‘together’ work.

 Almost unrecognisable, thanks to a heavy beard, is Bernard Lee as the Ghost of Christmas Present (although his voice is unmistakable).
 Paul Copley is slightly too jolly and irritating as Fred, but this a rare production mistep.
 Clive Merrison, with an impressive wig, is a fine Bob Cratchit whilst Zoe Wanamaker is equally good as Belle.
 There’s plenty of other familiar faces, including John Salthouse, John Ringham, June Brown and Christopher Biggins whilst the brief opening narration is provided by (an uncredited) Brian Blessed.

-Although there’s many adaptations of A Christmas Carol available, this one is certainly worth your time – partly because of the quality of the cast, but also due to its fidelity to Charles Dickens’ original story.
-Many adaptations can’t help but make various “improvements” but Elaine Morgan was content to let the strength of the tale speak for itself.
+Although there are many versions of A Christmas Carol available, this one is certainly worth your time – partly because of the quality of the cast, but also due to its fidelity to Charles Dickens’ story.
+Plenty of other adaptations can’t help but make various ‘improvements’ but Elaine Morgan was content to let the strength of the original tale speak for itself.

 Following the death of a rich miser, his substantial fortune is willed to his estranged son, John Harmon (Paul Daneman), on one condition – that he marries, sight unseen, Miss Bella Wilfer (Zena Walker).
 But when Harmon is believed drowned on his journey home to England, the inheritance passes to Mr and Mrs Boffin (Richard Pearson & Marda Vanne), the loyal and faithful former employees of Harmon Snr.